Improve TV sound: What you can do

 Especially with older TVs, connecting external speakers to the TV can significantly improve the sound.
 Think of the difference between a smartphone speaker and a complete home theater system.
 The step of connecting a TV speaker to the TV could be the key to clear and loud sound in your living room.

 But not all TV speakers are the same.
-Most soundbars and speaker systems provide a richer sound and better volume - just like when you connect an amplifier to the TV.
-With Dolby and surround technologies, subwoofer and co. they achieve a cinema feeling directly in the living room.
+Most TV soundbars and speaker systems provide a richer sound and better volume - just like when you connect an amplifier to the TV set.
+With Dolby and surround technologies, subwoofers and the like, they create a cinematic feeling right in your living room.

 What usually falls by the wayside, however, is the speech.
 In turbulent action scenes, loud background noises or loud background music, speech contributions like monologues or dialogs are often lost.

-faller audio has addressed this problem and developed a solution together with hearing care professionals: the TV sound processor OSKAR.
+The company faller audio has addressed this problem and developed a solution together with hearing care professionals: the TV sound amplifier OSKAR.

-The Oskar TV sound processor is specially designed to improve TV sound.
-And what's more: with its special dialog optimization, it ensures that users can understand speech better again.
+The Oskar TV hearing amplifier was specially developed to improve television sound.
+What's more, with its special dialogue optimization, it ensures that users can understand speech better again.

 An algorithm emphasizes certain frequency ranges that are crucial for the human ear to hear dialogs more clearly.
 Especially for people with impaired hearing, acoustic profiles are used to optimally adjust the ratio of speech to background noise.